 - You’ll know how to clearly market to your ideal customers

 Hopefully, that makes sense.
 Strategy can sometimes seem like a scary word, especially when you’re overwhelmed with all that is on your plate.

 Curious about how you can craft your own luxury brand strategy?
 A strategy that gives you the plan to craft a premium experience that converts.
 Head over to themaycreative.com to learn more about the signature experience that helps you craft your profitable strategy.

-Hopefully, today’s episode added a bit of clarity of what a luxury brand is or could be.
-Overall, it’s about crafting a well-thought out experience that your customers adore.
+Hopefully, today’s episode added a bit of clarity on what a luxury brand is or could be.
+Overall, it’s about crafting a well-thought-out experience that your customers adore.
 It’s the extra element to their day, and it doesn’t have to be over the top.
 Also, your products and service must match up otherwise you’ll create friction.